urbanairship/urbanairship-xamarin/documentation/migration-guide-fcm.md

 FCM migration is optional, but recommended as Google deprecated GCM and is planning on dropping GCM client APIs in April of 2019.
 For more info, please read the [GCM F.A.Q](https://developers.google.com/cloud-messaging/faq).

-Urban Airship supports the FCM client library starting in SDK 9.1.0.
+Airship supports the FCM client library starting in SDK 9.1.0.
 It is available in a new package `urbanairship.android.fcm`.
 The FCM package is not compatible with the deprecated package `UrbanAirship`.

 Migration Steps: